andrewcooke/Stupid.jl/README.md

 lowest two bits of plaintext and ciphertext for 8 byte keys at zero offset.

-A practical example where this can be used is when a use is when a user is suspected of encrypting a particular document.
+A practical example where this can be used is when a user is suspected of encrypting a particular document.

 The probable mechanism is that these bits control permutation when key length is a power of 2 (the calculation is modulo key length; I had a